internalfx/rethinkdbfs-spec/README.md

 - determine if the files table is empty.
 - and if so, create the indexes described above if they do not already exist

-To determine whether the files table is empty drivers SHOULD execute the equivalent of the following shell command:
+To determine whether the files table is empty drivers SHOULD execute the following query:

 ```javascript
 r.table('<bucketName>_files').limit(1)